-"The Ministry wishes to carry out an analysis for the Criança Feliz program, using technological data processing tools based on artificial intelligence as a diagnostic mechanism aimed at detecting situations of social vulnerability as a guide for the formulation of preventive and transformative public policies."
+The Ministry wishes to carry out an analysis for the Criança Feliz programme, using technological data processing tools based on artificial intelligence as a diagnostic mechanism aimed at detecting situations of social vulnerability as a guide for the formulation of preventive and transformative public policies.

-Just like in the Chilean and Argentinian cases, a neoliberal vision was behind the rationale to believe in an algorithm to "automate, predict, identify, surveil, detect, target and punish the poor."
-Something that was also explicit in the agreement when it states that the purpose of the system was to:

-"optimize resources and the construction of initiatives that can improve the offer of services aimed at early childhood, in a more customized way and with greater effectiveness."
+Just like in the Chilean and Argentinian cases, a neoliberal vision was behind the rationale of belief in an algorithm to "automate, predict, identify, surveil, detect, target and punish the poor."
+Something that was also explicit in the technical cooperation agreement, when it states that the purpose of the system was to "optimize resources and the construction of initiatives that can improve the offer of services aimed at early childhood, in a more customized way and with greater effectiveness."

-Therefore, stating once again the logic of automating neoliberal policies.
-More specifically, establishing a mechanism for a Digital Welfare State, heavily dependent on data collection and the conclusions that emerge from them:
+Therefore, the logic of automating neoliberal policies is stated once again.
+More specifically, this is about establishing a mechanism for a Digital Welfare State, heavily dependent on data collection and the conclusions that emerge from them:

-"The cooperation aims to build, together, a solution that collects data through electronic forms and the use of analytical and artificial intelligence tools on this data to subsidize actions of the Happy Child program."
+The cooperation aims to build, together, a solution that collects data through electronic forms and the use of analytical and artificial intelligence tools on this data to subsidize actions of the Happy Child programme.